cchenche8/EBM_TFG/README.md

-# Use of Machine Learning and SNOMED CT encoded Health Problems to Predict Hospital Discharge Diagnoses
+# Use of Machine Learning and SNOMED CT Encoded Health Problems to Predict Hospital Discharge Diagnoses

 **Author: Cindy Chen**